apaonessaa/BMPuzzle/README.md

 For example, if the image is 800×600 pixels, valid block sizes could be 20, 50, 100, etc., as long as they evenly divide both width and height.

-If a non-compatible size is chosen, the process does not work.
+If a non-compatible size is chosen, the process does not work correctly.

 **Note**: the block size must be specified both when generating the puzzle and when solving it.